16 Top-Rated Resorts in Egypt

 This good-value resort is a family favorite in Hurghada's main resort strip, with a bundle of family-friendly facilities.

-There's a kids' club, an outdoor playground park featuring a swimming pool with waterslides, regular evening entertainment, and events focused on children, as well as Desert Rose's kids-stay-free policy and kids' menus in all of the five restaurants.
+There's a kids' club, an outdoor playground park featuring a swimming pool with waterslides, regular evening entertainment, and events focused on children, as well as Desert Rose's kids-stay-free policy and kids' menus in all five restaurants.

 Adults, and older kids, also have plenty to do off the sand, with scuba diving, horse riding, and windsurfing among the many activities that are easily arranged.